-Have you noticed while cleaning out your cat's litter box that they've been having diarrhoea lately, and you're a little concerned?
+Have you noticed while cleaning out your cat's litter tray that they've had diarrhoea lately, making you a little concerned?
 Millions of cat parents experience this same issue with their cats every year.
-Whether your cat's version is the soft and gooey variety, the streaky bloody style or the unfortunately watery kind, you can be sure you're not alone in your litter box observations.
+Whether your cat's stool is soft, discoloured or bloody, or even watery, rest assured you're not alone in your litter tray observations.

-Diarrhoea is defined as stool that is softer, looser or more watery than it should be.
+Diarrhoea is defined as stool (poo, poop or faeces, as it’s also known) that is softer, looser or more watery than it should be.
 Cats with diarrhoea may go to the bathroom more frequently than usual, have accidents in the house, and may pass blood, mucus or even parasites in their faeces.

-Though most cases of cat diarrhoea resolve in a matter of hours or days without intervention, cats who have it for more than a few days, or those that show more severe signs (such as vomiting, appetite loss, bloody stools, watery stools or tiredness), should be seen by a veterinarian immediately.
+Though most cases of cat diarrhoea resolve in a matter of hours or days without intervention, cats that have diarrhoea for more than a few days, or those that show more severe signs (such as vomiting, appetite loss, bloody stools, watery stools or tiredness), should be seen by a vet immediately.

-It's important to note that smaller cats and kittens with diarrhoea are especially susceptible to dehydration, so they should always be evaluated by a vet.
+It's important to note that smaller cats, kittens and senior cats with diarrhoea are especially susceptible to dehydration and should always be evaluated by a vet.

 Persian cat standing in white litter tray on tile floor.